bamsrud01/react-blog/README.md

 - In terminal, navigate to the universal-blog directory
 - Run 'npm install'

+#### For Development

 - Run 'npm run development'
+- Go to 'http://localhost:8080' in your browser
+- To exit, press Ctrl+C

+#### For Production

+- Run 'npm start'
+- Go to 'http://localhost:3000' in your browser
 - To exit, press Ctrl+C

 ## Author